Sidebar navigation

 Entry Requirements

-You must have qualifications equivalent to a good honours degree (first- or upper second-class level) from a UK academic higher education institution.
+You must have a Bachelors' degree at first or upper second-class level, from a UK academic higher education institution.
 Degree qualifications gained from outside the UK, or a combination of qualifications and/or experience that is equivalent to a relevant UK degree, may be accepted.
 Studentships are open to UK, EU and international students.

 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.